 - Stay alert, slow down, and stay in control when driving your vehicle.

 - Leave room for plows.
 When you see the blue flashing lights on the winter maintenance equipment, remain a safe distance behind them.
 Also, never pass a snow plow.
 This is an extremely dangerous practice.

 - Keep parked cars off streets wherever possible.

-- Shovel your sidewalk.
+- Shovel your sidewalk fully.
 City By-law 8544 requires all residents to clear the snow from sidewalks abutting their property.